arcus/education_modules/a_sample_module_wrapper/a_sample_module_wrapper.md

 ---

 Many topics have great content written by others!
 We chose this content for you based on how well it meets our criteria.
 <!-- Not all selected materials will meet all of these criteria, but selected materials should meet as many as possible.
 Write a short sentence about how this material meets, or does not meet, each criterion. -->

 **Resource 1 Name**
 Short optional summary sentence about resource 1.

-- <i class="fa-solid fa-square-check" style="color: #158d0c;"></i> Expert Authors / Well-Vetted: <!-- who are the expert authors? or what institutional authority guarantees accuracy?-->
+- <i class="fa-regular fa-square-check" style="color: #158d0c;" title="Checked"></i> Expert Authors / Well-Vetted: <!-- who are the expert authors? or what institutional authority guarantees accuracy?-->
-- <i class="fa-solid fa-square-check" style="color: #158d0c;"></i> Maintained: <!--who is in charge of implementing regular updates to this material, important in fast-changing fields.-->
+- <i class="fa-regular fa-square" style="color: #d60505;" title="Unchecked"></i> Maintained: <!--who is in charge of implementing regular updates to this material, important in fast-changing fields.-->
-- <i class="fa-solid fa-square-check" style="color: #158d0c;"></i> Stable Support: <!--who hosts this material so it won't disappear?
+- <i class="fa-regular fa-square-check" style="color: #158d0c;" title="Checked"></i> Stable Support: <!--who hosts this material so it won't disappear?
 If it does, please let us know in a feedback form ASAP!-->
-- <i class="fa-solid fa-square-check" style="color: #158d0c;"></i> Accessibility: <!--Does this meet our high standards for accessibility?
+- <i class="fa-regular fa-square" style="color: #d60505;" title="Unchecked"></i> Accessibility: <!--Does this meet our high standards for accessibility?
 What do we know it lacks?-->

 **Resource 2 Name**
 Short optional summary sentence about resource 2.